 Determining Handicap Allowance in Match Play If One Player Unable to Compete

-If, in a Four-Ball match played under handicap, the player with the lowest handicap is unable to play, the absent player is not disregarded given that he or she may start play for the side between the play of two holes, which in match play means only before any player on either side has started play of a hole.The handicap strokes are calculated as if all four players are present.
+If, in a Four-Ball match played under handicap, the player with the lowest handicap is unable to play, the absent player is not disregarded given that they may start play for the side between the play of two holes, which in match play means only before any player on either side has started play of a hole.The handicap strokes are calculated as if all four players are present.
 If a wrong handicap is declared for the absent player, Rule 3.2c(1) (Declaring Handicaps) applies.

 Ordre de jeu du camp